You Can't Miss AIDC - Here's Why!

 + You love documentaries.
 At AIDC we know the best way to be inspired by docs is to watch docs.
 That’s why we’ve partnered with ACMI to screen some of our favourite documentaries during the conference.

 + You like to party!
 We do too!
 We also know that some of the best deals are sealed during Happy Hour.
-Our 30th Birthday Celebration - An Unnatural History Party is shaping up to be the highlight of AIDC 2017 and the perfect place for you to unleash your spirit animal!
+Our events - like 2017's 30th Birthday Celebration - An Unnatural History Party - are unique and always highlights of the AIDC experience.

 + Melbourne is an amazing city to visit in March.
 The sun will be shining and rooftop bars will be abuzz.
 Make sure your schedule includes time to explore what Melbourne and Victoria have to offer…

-+ AIDC 2017 will have a jam-packed 4 day event schedule, so staying until the very end on the evening of Wednesday 8 March is a must!
++ AIDC will have a jam-packed 4 day event schedule, so staying until the very end is a must!
 If you want to get the most out of your registration, be sure to books flights and accommodation accordingly.

-Tuesday 8 November 2016 (Midday AEDT) – First 50 Super Early Bird Passes go on sale.
-Once they have sold out, Early Bird Passes will become available.
-That's why they are called Super Early Birds!
+Wednesday 8 November 2017 (Midday AEDT) – First 50 Early Bird Passes go on sale.

 “AIDC is the best place to pitch for an Asian filmmaker like me!”